SEO Audit: What You Need to Know

 Checklist to Guide You in an SEO Audit

-An SEO audit begins with analyzing the technicalities in your website.
+Performing an SEO audit begins with analyzing the technicalities in your website.
 According to searchenginewatch.com, this cover two main points – the accessibility and the indexability.
 Well-Written content will not matter if these two are not properly programmed.
 Take note that these two are not for users but your search engines, i.e., Google, Bing, etc.

 Regarding accessibility, you can program contents that you want to make available for search engines.
 Using robots.txt files, you can restrict Google’s access to certain parts or your website.
 However, you need to be certain that you are not hiding any vital file from Google.
 Otherwise, there might be a chance your page will not be visible in Search Engine Result Pages (SERP).